 The Federal Work-Study program provides employment opportunities in various on-campus offices and in off-campus community service agencies.
 Students who qualify for the Federal Work-Study program will be paid at an hourly rate and receive biweekly paychecks for the hours worked.
 Federal Work-Study will not be credited to your account.
 It is the responsibility of the student to secure employment.
 Federal Work-Study positions are limited; therefore, there is no guaranty of eligibility from one year to the next.
 Students are encouraged to complete the FAFSA by March 1st to receive full consideration to participate in the Federal Work-Study program.

-Eligible students will receive a letter before the start of the semester with details regarding the steps to log on to the Financial Aid website to research available positions.
-Students who do not qualify for Federal Work-Study or who are not successful in securing a job may be able to secure employment with the assistance of the Career Development Center in Cleveland Hall 306.
+Eligible students will receive a letter before the start of the semester with details regarding the steps to visit the job database in Online Resource for Career Advancement (ORCA) to research available positions .
+Students who do not qualify for Federal Work-Study or who are not successful in securing a job may be able to secure employment with the assistance of the Career Development Center located in Cleveland Hall 306.